Privacy Protection Tools and Practical Safeguards

 Secure Email and Messaging

-Often considered when: sharing sensitive information or coordinating securely.
+Often considered when: private communication, sensitive coordination.

 Browser Privacy Settings and Extensions